albertas/shortify/README.md

 2.2 and 2.3 strategies, hence there is no point of useing `Click.post_save` signal.

-The final conclusion is that 2.1 version is superior over 2.2, since counter update operation always takes about 10ms, but selecting Click count takes less than 1ms and its duration does not increase with the number of objects.
+The final conclusion is that 2.1 version is superior over 2.2, since counter update operation always takes about 10ms, but selecting Click count takes less than 1ms when database size is relatively small (<100000 records).
+However `Count()` operation tends to take longer when database size grows, because it has to do full table scan each time: https://www.postgresqltutorial.com/postgresql-count-function/ It would be way better to have click counter and update it outside of `redirect_short_to_long()` view.
+This should be possible with async views.

 ### 3. Do not retrieve unused data of a shortened URL